Khabirzyanova/Application-of-Machine-Learning-in-Option-Pricing/README.md

 # Application of Machine Learning methods in Option Pricing

-This project is inspired by the article
+This project is inspired by Culkin and Das’ work https://srdas.github.io/Papers/BlackScholesNN.pdf and

 ## Data simulation